matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 ![Ingress](docker_img/Ingress.png "Ingress")

-- Ingress Controller - Watches for changes to the ingress and updates the **thing** that handles traffic.
+- Ingress Controller: Watches for changes to the ingress and updates the **thing** that handles traffic.
-- Ingress Config - Object that has a set of configuration rules describing how traffic should be routed.
+- Ingress Config: Object that has a set of configuration rules describing how traffic should be routed.

 ![Node using NGINX Ingress](docker_img/nginx-ingress.png "Node using Nginx Ingress")